-Florida Health insurance offers certain health coverages, and we want to make sure that all of our clients are fully aware of the Florida Health insurance benefits available to them.
+Florida Health insurance offers certain group health coverages, and we want to make sure that all of our clients are fully aware of the Florida Health insurance benefits available to them.
 With the many changes made in health care reform and the changes that may lay ahead, many times individuals are left with more questions than answers about the new health care laws and regulations.
 This is why it is important to speak with an insurance agent, who receives training and intently follows health care reform – so that you have someone knowledgeable on your side to answer your many questions and help you decide what policies are going to be the most beneficial for your family.

 What kinds of Health insurance are there?

 There are essentially two kinds of Health insurance: Fee-for-Service and Managed Care.
 Although these plans differ, they both cover an array of medical, surgical, and hospital expenses.
 Most cover prescription drugs, and some also offer dental coverage.